hammy275/immersive-mc/README.md

 ## VR?

 There's VR support!
-In fact, this mod was primarily built to make VR a better experience!
+In fact, this mod was primarily built to make VR a better experience and has MANY VR-unique features!

-You'll need my API mod, [MC VR API](https://www.curseforge.com/minecraft/mc-mods/mc-vr-api) to use this in VR.
-With this mod installed, you'll be able to use your actual hands to place items, instead of just right clicking!

 ## NOTE